Shwabbaa/cryptopack-docs/docs/source/features/items.rst

 Books
 --------
-Books are consumable items that each do something unique, they all have 3 uses
+Books are consumable items that each do something unique, they all have 3 uses.

+Books will also require and consume :doc:`spirit` to use.

+* Lost Tips on Crypto Valley:

 Weapons
 --------